 Just keep in mind you won’t have anywhere near the amount of grey coverage with Henna, it won’t be as long-lasting of a color line that uses ammonia, and dominantly the colors will have a heavy gold-orange background which means when your hair fades it will look brassy.

-Truth: 80% of Americans will wash their hair twice a day.
+Hair Fact: 80% of Americans will wash their hair twice a day.

 I hope that I was able to show you something you never knew before about hair and that you had a good time here.